-3.6 Emission of GHGS and Carbon Footprint:
+3.6 Emission of GHGs:

-Commutation of stakeholders has an impact on the environment through the emission of greenhouse gases into the atmosphere consequent to burning of fossil fuels (such as petrol, Diesel, LPG Gas).
+Commutation of stakeholders has an impact on the environment through theemission of greenhouse gases into the atmosphere consequent to burning offossil fuels (such as petrol, Diesel, LPG Gas).
 The most common greenhouse gases are carbon dioxide, CFC, water vapour, methane, nitrous oxide and ozone.
-Of all the greenhouse gases, carbon dioxide is the most leading greenhouse gas, comprising 407.4 ppm of the Earth's atmosphere.
+Of all the greenhouse gases, carbon dioxide is the most leading greenhouse gas, comprising about 414.3ppm(2019) of the Earth's atmosphere.
 The release of carbon dioxide gas into the Earth's atmosphere through human activities is commonly known as carbon emissions.
 An important aspect of doing an audit is to be able to measure your impact so that we can determine better ways to manage the impact.
 In addition to the water, waste, energy and biodiversity audits we can also determine what our carbon footprint is, based on the amount of carbon emissions created.
 One aspect is to consider the distance and method traveled between home and University every day.
 It undertakes the measure of bulk of carbon dioxide equivalents exhaled by the organization through which the carbon accounting is done.
 It is necessary to know how much the organization is contributing towards sustainable development.
 It is therefore essential that any environmentally responsible institution examine its carbon footprint.

-It is was observed that the Outdoor air quality is Fresh and comfortable for breathing to human life.
+It is observed that the Outdoor air quality is Fresh and comfortable for breathing to human life.